onathanllano/ios-exam/README.md

 ## Installation and running

+- first, rename .env.example to **.env**
-In order to run the app locally, make sure you have NodeJS installed and run:
+- Then make sure you have NodeJS installed and run:
 ```bash
 npm install
 ```

-After installing all dependencies, run:
+- After installing all dependencies, run:
 ```bash
 npm run dev
 ```

-Go to your browser and type:
+- Finally, open your browser and copy or type this url:
 ```bash
 http://localhost:5173
 ```